Lifestyle inflation happens when our income rises, we increase our spending.

 - 51% were very knowledgeable or moderately knowledgeable about the need for saving for retirement.

-Personal Finance Goals: 29% want to pay off student debt, 19% start saving for retirement, 23% plan to build good credit and 20% want to save for vacation and/or a special vacation.
+Personal Finance Goals: 29% want to pay off student debt, 19% start saving for retirement, 23% plan to build good credit, and 20% want to save for a vacation or a unique vacation.

-This survey indicates a need to learn how to better manage money at a young age in order to have more financial security and freedom long term.
+This survey indicates that college students need to learn how to manage their money as they start their careers.
+After college, they are prone to lifestyle inflation, spending more of their income than they should.
+Instead, they should seek financial security and freedom long term.

 First Job Post College Leads to Lifestyle Inflation

-A college student with less funds is more budget-oriented.
-They may have accumulated some cash while in school or parental contribution but they use it sparingly.
+A college student with fewer funds is more budget-oriented.
+They may have accumulated some cash while in school or parental contribution, but they use it sparingly.

-Once getting their first job, a $50,000 plus annual income feels pretty sturdy in former students’ hands, and quickly disappears.
-Their college life of squeezing dollars seems to dissipate quickly.
-If they are living at home, they may feel even richer.
+Once getting their first job, a $50,000 plus annual income feels pretty sturdy in former students’ hands and quickly disappears.
+Their college life of squeezing dollars seems to dissipate soon.
+If they are living at home, they may feel even more prosperous.

-Salaries for your first job after college in 2019 will probably be in the $52,000 per year range, a 3% bump from Korn Ferry’s previous estimates.
-Salaries will be higher for majors like aerospace, software or mechanical engineers.
+The latest average salaries for your first job after college will probably be in the $50,000 per year range according to Indeed.
+Salaries will be higher for majors like aerospace, software, or mechanical engineers.

-Your gross monthly income is $4,333.
-However, you will be paying your bills with your monthly take home pay, net of taxes, of about $3,300.
+Your gross monthly income is $4,167.
+However, you will be paying your bills with your monthly take-home pay, net of taxes, of about $3,173.
+Budgeting is easier when you are younger and have fewer bills to pay.
+Start early and get into the groove of budgeting by finding a free mobile app (e.g., Mint, Personal Capital).

 Start A Budget As Soon As Possible

 The monthly income may seem like a lot of money to someone just out of college.
-However, it needs to support a lot of fixed monthly bills, including rent, utilities, student loan debt, public transportation or car payments, gas and health insurance payments.
+However, it needs to support many fixed monthly bills, including rent, utilities, student loan debt, public transportation or car payments, gas, and health insurance payments.

-There are variable expenses, largely discretionary.
-These costs include food (groceries at home and eating out), clothing, entertainment, personal care and services.
+There are variable expenses, mainly for discretionary spending.
+These costs include food (groceries at home and eating out), clothing, entertainment, personal care, and services.
+Track your spending on your mobile app or via credit card bills.

-With that in mind, we can calculate average monthly expenditures for major categories drawn from the Bureau of Labor Statistics (BLS) Consumer Expenditures Survey of 2017, the last full year of publication.
+With that in mind, we can calculate average monthly expenditures for major categories by age group drawn from the Bureau of Labor Statistics (BLS) Consumer Expenditures Survey of 2017.
 This survey tracks the average American as well as provides respective demographics.

-The post- college graduate after a few years in the workforce falls comfortably in the “25-34 years” group, with age of reference person being 29.8 years old.
-There are 2.8 people in this consumer unit, including a child under the age of 18 years old.
+After a few years in the workforce, the post-college graduate falls comfortably in the “25-34 years” group, with the age of the reference person being 29.8 years old.
+As such, there are 2.8 people in this consumer unit, including a child under 18 years old.

 This household has 1.5 earners with 1.7 vehicles.
 Of this group, 75% went to college.